networkteam/Networkteam.Neos.FrontendLogin/README.md

 MemberAreaRootPage node.

 When you set access roles on your MemberAreaRootPage via the inspector and apply the changes, these access roles will be set on all
 DocumentNodes beneath that MemberAreaRootPage as well.
-This ensures that all theses pages can only be access by users having one of the selected roles.
+This ensures that all these pages can only be access by users having one of the selected roles.

 ## Create Frontend Users